malob/nixpkgs-mainProgram-maintenance/Readme.md

 ## Scripts

-Currently the project provides the following main scripts:
+Currently the project provides 3 main scripts:

 * `add-missing-mainprogs`
-* `add-missing-mainprogs-ocaml`
-* `add-missing-mainprogs-python`
-* `add-missing-mainprogs-top-level`
 * `print-missing-mainprogs-node`
 * `print-missing-mainprogs-perl`

-All take one argument, a path to `nixpkgs` on the local system.

-Each identify packages that don't have `meta.mainProgram` defined, and provide a single executable who's name differs from the package's `name` or `pname`.
+All take a path to `nixpkgs` on the local system as their first argument, and each identify packages that don't have `meta.mainProgram` defined that provide a single executable who's name differs from the package's `name` or `pname`.

-The `add-missing-mainprogs` script does this for all packages in `ocamlPackages`, `python{2,3}Packages`, and top-level packages, then attempts to add `meta.mainProgram` to the file where the package's derivation is defined, and if it fails, prints an error message with the information required to try and add it manually.
+The `add-missing-mainprogs` script takes the name of a package set in `nixpkgs` (e.g., `pkgs` for all top-level packages, or `python39Packages`, etc.) or `all` as the second argument, and attempts to add `meta.mainProgram` for all packages of the given package set.
+If it fails, it prints a message with the information required to try and add it manually in the appropriate file.
+If `all` is given as the second argument it will attempt to do this for packages in `ocamlPackages`, `python39Packages`, and all top-level packages.

 Due to the auto-generated nature of packages in `nodePackages`, `meta.mainProgram` needs to be added using overrides making automatic insertion more complicated.
-Therefore the `print-missing-mainprogs-node` script outputs the info that should be added to `pkgs/development/node-packages/default.nix`.
+Therefore the `print-missing-mainprogs-node` script outputs the lines that should be added to `pkgs/development/node-packages/main-programs.nix` (which will be added when PR #171863 is merged in `NixOS/nixpkgs`).

-The `print-missing-mainprogs-perl` script does the same for packages in `perlPackages` where automatic insertion is more challenging due to all the packages being defined in one large file.
+The `print-missing-mainprogs-perl` script does the same for packages in `perlPackages` where automatic insertion is more challenging due to all the packages being defined in one large file (`pkgs/top-level/perl-packages.nix`).

 ## Future development

-Future work will likely focus on expanding to more non-top-level package collections in `nixpkgs`, as well as adding the ability to validate `meta.mainProgram` definitions for packages.
+Future work will likely focus on expanding to more non-top-level package collections in `nixpkgs`, improving auto-inserting capability, as well as adding the ability to validate `meta.mainProgram` definitions for packages.